5.3. Advanced features#

 5.3.2.1.
 Decide the stopping on failures strategy#

-KDE Builder can update, build and install all modules in the specified list of modules to build, even if a module fails to build.
+KDE Builder can update, build and install all projects in the specified list of projects to build, even if a project fails to build.
 This is usually a convenience to allow you to update software packages even if a simple mistake is made in one of the source repositories during development that causes the build to break.

-However, you may wish KDE Builder to stop what it is doing once a module fails to build and install.
-This can help save you time that will be wasted trying to make progress when modules remaining in the build list will not be able to successfully build either, especially if you have not ever successfully built the modules in the list.
+However, you may wish KDE Builder to stop what it is doing once a project fails to build and install.
+This can help save you time that will be wasted trying to make progress when projects remaining in the build list will not be able to successfully build either, especially if you have not ever successfully built the projects in the list.

 The primary method to do this is to use the --no-stop-on-failure command line option when you run kde-builder.